 Stephen has extensive law and motion practice experience and is adept at formulating legal briefing strategies that frame the legal issues before the trial court, maximize the possibility of a favorable outcome on those issues, and preserve them for possible appellate review.
 In short, Stephen has committed his practice to presenting winning motions at trial – and having those wins upheld on appeal.

 Stephen’s current scope of representative law and motion experience includes:

-Stephen has also represented clients in more than 100 depositions, and has provided guidance to clients as they responded to discovery requests in state and federal courts.
+Stephen has also represented clients in more than 100 depositions and has guided clients as they responded to discovery requests in state and federal courts.